Updated January 9, 2020

 This page provides information about the judgeship vacancies on the United States Court of Appeals for the Ninth Circuit and on the 15 federal district courts within the circuit.

-All of the current vacancies on the court of appeals and 13 of the 19 district court vacancies are considered judicial emergencies based on criteria established by the Judicial Conference of the United States.
+Twenty-three of the current vacancies on the district courts are considered judicial emergencies based on criteria established by the Judicial Conference of the United States.